BananaPilot/Team1-project/README.md

 ## Product
-As an application user, you can manage product related information in order to track product levels, generate reports, and make informed decisions about ordering and stocking.
+As an application user, you can manage product related information com.team1.app.classes.in order to track product levels, generate reports, and make informed decisions about ordering and stocking.

 ### Key Features:
 -- Product Class: